polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 Demand for applications is highly volatile.
 Accommodating the burstiness of demand is one of the primary motivations for the region primitive.
 Depending on the high-level allocation mechanisms which are exposed, applications should be able to acquire an arbitrary number of blockspace regions as needed to meet demand.
 In theory, they will be bounded only by the limits of their ability to create blocks and the regions available in either primary or secondary markets.
 Likewise, during periods of low demand, regions enable mechanisms for selling off some proportion of their rights to future blockspace in order to recoup costs.
 Regions are a core primitive for adaptive demand.

 Regions also reduce barriers to further innovation in the core relay-chain blockspace offerings.
-Once the runtime and node software have been adapted to run on blockspace regions, all future mechanisms for the relay-chain to sell blockspace may be implemented as simple algorithms which create and assign blockspace regions, without requiring any further modifications to node logic.
+Once the runtime and node software have been adapted to run on blockspace regions, all future mechanisms for the relay-chain to sell blockspace may be implemented as simple algorithms which create and assign blockspace regions (for example, RFC-1 and RFC-5, taken together), without requiring any further modifications to node logic.
 This will give Polkadot's governance a larger toolkit to regulate the supply and granularity of blockspace entering the economy.

 ### Requirements